brandlewco/blumberg-law/content/pages/phoenix-family-attorney.md

       custody or spousal support.

-      ## GET THE HELP YOU NEED IN HIGH-CONFLICT PHOENIX FAMILY LAW
+      ## **GET THE HELP YOU NEED IN HIGH-CONFLICT PHOENIX FAMILY LAW**

-      Emotions run high in family law matters, and while you need a family law attorney who is as passionate about the outcome as you, you also need an attorney with the knowledge and experience to guide you through the process calmly and rationally, so that you make the best long-term decisions for yourself and your children.
+      Emotions run high in family law matters, and while you need an Arizona family law attorney who is as passionate about the outcome as you, you also need an attorney with the knowledge and experience to guide you through the process calmly and rationally, so that you make the best long-term decisions for yourself and your children.
 In Phoenix, call Blumberg & Associates for assistance.
     styles:
       self:
         height: auto